ProtoxiDe22/DevSoccer/README.md

 ### turns and what you can do
 in DevSoccer each frame every player decides what he should do next.
 A player can increase/decrease his speed  in a given direction and try to kick the ball simultaneously.

-Kicking the ball means to set its exact speed and a player can do that only if is close enough to the ball (the distance from the player to the ball should be less than the value set in the match variable `INFLUENCEZONE`, except for the goalkeeper which i'll talk about later).
+Kicking the ball means to set its exact speed and a player can do that only if is close enough to the ball (`status.teamsStatus[team][player].distance` should be less than the value set in the match variable `INFLUENCEZONE`, except for the goalkeeper which i'll talk about later).
 To try kick the ball a player should set at least one between `ball.speedX` and `ball.speedY` in the `turn()` return object.
 If more than a player tries to kick the ball in the same frame, the successful kick will be selected at random between all of kick attempts, the closer a player is to the ball, the highest is the probability of his kick to succeed over the others.
 Regardless of how many try to kick the ball there will always be a probability of missing the ball.